JensWalter/apimeister.com/_posts/2015-06-06-jjs-under-osx.markdown

 date:   2015-06-06 18:22:03
 tags: java nashorn jjs javascript
 ---
 Recently I wanted to try the new java8 integration javascipt shell.
-So I installed the ORacle JDK on my mac, opened a terminal and got the following result:
+So I installed the Oracle JDK on my mac, opened a terminal and got the following result:
 {% highlight bash %}
 localhost:~ jens$ jjs
 -bash: jjs: command not found